 First and foremost, this patient should receive 325mg of Aspirin.
 Plavix 300mg PO as a loading dose is standard practice in most facilities.
 He should be placed on oxygen 4 Liters via nasal cannula that should be titrated to maintain a saturation between 94% and 99%.
 Although Nitroglycerin can be considered, it should be done with caution because his systolic blood pressure is barely 100 mmHg.
 We should be dealing aggressively with his pain.
 This can be done using Morphine Sulfate 2–5mg every few minutes, or Fentanyl 25 mcg to 50 mcg every few minutes titrated to pain reduction.
 The cardiac catheterization laboratory personnel arrive and take him to the catheterization laboratory.
 The following is his initial angiogram.

 This is an RAO Caudal view of the left coronary system.
-It reveals a totally occluded left anterior descending artery (LAD).
-This is a very large blood vessel that is responsible for blood flow to most of the anterior wall of the heart.
+It reveals a totally occluded left anterior descending artery (LAD) and left circumflex obtuse marginal branch.
+The LAD is a very large blood vessel that is responsible for blood flow to most of the anterior wall of the heart.
 This is a very large infarction.
 Without intervention, death is the likely outcome of this type of occlusion.
 As you can see below, the patient’s right coronary artery that is responsible for circulation to the inferior wall of the heart is patent and continues to supply blood flow to that portion of the heart muscle.

-A small wire (0.14”) is advanced through the clot that is blocking the artery.
+A small wire (0.14”) is advanced through the clot blocking the artery.
 A balloon and thrombectomy device (designed to suck clot out of the blood vessel) is passed over the wire and down the vessel.
-Thrombus is removed from the vessel.
-The following image shows the device and the amount of clot that was able to be removed from the vessel.
+The thrombus is removed from the vessel.
+The following image shows the device and the amount of clot that could be removed from the vessel.

 Good job, this man’s life was likely saved because of your fast diagnosis and actions when he came into the Emergency Department.
 The goal is to open the blood vessel within 90 minutes of his arrival.
 The goal is to reach patients within 120 minutes of the time that the blood vessel occludes.
 This usually correlates with the time of first symptom.
 In this man’s case, he remained at home for many hours with stuttering pain.
 This may impact how well he does going forward.